This article ranks the hottest, sexiest, and most beautiful men in pro wrestling from both the past and present.

 In his day, he would actually put on a striptease before his match in the center of the ring, peeling off his robe, gyrating his hips, and puckering his lips for a big kiss.
 This was all part of his overconfident, cocky persona that included yelling at the men in the crowd for being overweight and blowing kisses to the blushing ladies.

-Despite being a born again Christian, TA's wrestling persona was that of a motorcycle-riding bad boy.
-This gave archival and jet set playboy Ric Flair plenty of ammunition as he chided him for not driving a Mercedes Benz or owning a car.
+Despite being a born-again Christian, T.A.'s wrestling persona was that of a motorcycle-riding bad boy.
+This gave archival and jet-set playboy Ric Flair plenty of ammunition as he chided him for not driving a Mercedes Benz or owning a car.
 His persona took a fortuitous turn when he started to develop it after another ruggedly handsome man by the name Tom Selleck who was on the top of the world at the time with the popular TV series Magnum PI.
-It was actually Andre The Giant who would suggest to Terry to combine Magnum with the initials of his first and last name.
-This persona would click and he would go one to become a multiple time US Heavyweight Champion.
+It was actually André the Giant who would suggest to Terry to combine Magnum with the initials of his first and last name.
+This persona clicked and he would go on to become a multiple-time US Heavyweight Champion.

 He is one of the most decorated wrestlers in WWF/E history.
 He holds the distinction as the first grand slam winner, achieving all four belts.
 He has been described as the most athletic and daring storyteller in the wrestling business, winning the Pro Wrestling Illustrated "Match Of The Year" a record 11 times.

 A book could be written on Nash's life before he became a pro wrestler.
-At the University of Tennessee, Nash was a center for the Tennessee Volunteers basketball team, but did not play his senior year due to a scuffle with the coach.
-He winds up overseas playing for professionally for several teams before his career was cut short due to injury.
-Nash enlists in the Military Police Company in Giessen, Germany and also served in a secure NATO facility for two years.
+At the University of Tennessee, Nash was a center for the Tennessee Volunteers basketball team but did not play his senior year due to a scuffle with the coach.
+He wound up overseas playing professionally for several teams before his career was cut short due to injury.
+Nash enlists in the Military Police Company in Giessen, Germany, and also served in a secure NATO facility for two years.
 Back in the states, he would find work as a floor manager in a strip club.